The Bat (1959 film): Plot

 After the women go to bed, Anderson goes into the woods behind the house with a flashlight; Warner follows him.
 Soon after, the Bat enters the house again.
 He cuts the phone line and goes to the third floor, where he begins chiseling a hole into one of the walls.
 Hearing the noise from his chiseling, Dale and Judy go to investigate.
 The Bat kills Judy and flees the house.
 Anderson returns, saying he saw a man in the woods.
 He accuses Warner, whom he recognizes as a suspect for a robbery in Chicago; Warner replies he was acquitted.
 Wells comes to the house, saying he had an accident in his car nearby; Anderson casts suspicion on the doctor as well.

 Van Gorder investigates the room the Bat was in and realizes there is a secret room behind the wall where he was chiseling.
 She accidentally traps herself in the room, but is freed by Detective Davenport, the officer assigned to watch the house that evening.
 Meanwhile, the Bat comes to kill Wells in his laboratory.
 Wells pulls a gun and taunts the Bat, whose identity Wells seems to know.
 Wells tells the Bat that he knows where the money is and that, after the Bat is dead, he (Wells) will collect it.
 Wells then attempts to shoot the Bat but the other attacks.
 The two men struggle and Wells is killed.
 The Bat leaves a fake suicide note to frame Wells as the Bat.

 The Bat returns to Van Gorder's house, where he sets the garage on fire to draw the occupants outside.
 Mystery writer Van Gorder sees through this ruse, however.
 She has Dale, Lizzie, and Davenport hide and wait for the Bat.
 When confronted, the Bat, wearing the mask which obscures the outlines of his face (hence his description as "a man with no face") shoots Davenport, though it is unclear how badly, and is about to kill the three women when Warner returns and shoots him dead.
-Van Gorder unmasks the Bat, who is revealed to be Lieutenant Anderson, whose motives were financial, as he was one of the first people notified of the theft of the bank securities later converted into cash.
+Warner unmasks the Bat, who is revealed to be Lieutenant Anderson, whose motives were financial, as he was one of the first people notified of the theft of the bank securities later converted into cash.